Lyft Announces New Insurance Coverage for Drivers

 Lyft has also joined the Peer to Peer Rideshare Insurance Coalition to collaborate with other new businesses on how the insurance industry can adjust to match the growing demand for online ridesharing programs.

 Ridesharing is a great way to cut down the costs of getting to where you want to go.
 With new technology continuing to develop that matches the needs and wants of users around the world, companies like Lyft and Uber are only going to continue to grow.
 Still, driving without being fully insured can be dangerous and costly.
-If you would like to know more information on insurance with transportation network companies in Massachusetts, or if you believe you may have a claim with regard to a rideshare program, contact John J. Sheehan at 877-762-9510 today.
+If you would like to know more information on insurance with transportation network companies in Massachusetts, or if you believe you may have a claim with regard to a rideshare program, contact the Boston personal injury lawyers at the law offices of John J. Sheehan at 877-762-9510 today.

 Photo Credit: orangesky3 via Compfight cc